Welcome my friends. I see you’re on the hunt for the best camping hammocks.

 At just over 200g it’s good competition for the Hummingbird.
 It packs down light and comes with bent wire carabiners the make it easy to attach to tree traps.

-On one hand the hammock is a superb, high-quality product.
-On the other hand, the hammock is very difficult to sleep in because of its smaller dimensions.
+On one hand the product is a superb, high-quality product.
+On the other hand, it's very difficult to sleep in because of its smaller dimensions.

 This seems to be a common complaint with Ultralights.
 When trying to save as much weight as possible they'll often make them smaller.

-When thinking of winter one of the last things to come to mind is hammock camping!
+When thinking of winter one of the last things to come to mind is overnight camping!
 But it's possible if you prepare properly.

-First of all you'll need a 4-seasons camping hammock
+First of all you'll need a 4-seasons sleeper.

-Admitedly the NX-270 looks more like a spaceship than a camping hammock.
+Admitedly the NX-270 looks more like a spaceship than a bed.